davidwrede/chef-web-docs-1/includes_handler/includes_handler_custom_example_cookbook_versions_recipe.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag handler_custom_example_cookbook_versions_recipe

-The following recipe is added to the run-list for every node on which a list of cookbooks and versions will be generated as report output after every |chef client| run.
+The following recipe is added to the run-list for every node on which a list of cookbooks and versions will be generated as report output after every chef-client run.

 .. code-block:: ruby